 - The board failed to act on a shareholder proposal that received the support of a majority of the shares cast in the previous year or failed to act on a management proposal seeking to ratify an existing charter/bylaw provision that received opposition of a majority of the shares cast in the previous year.
-Factors that will be considered are: - Disclosed outreach efforts by the board to shareholders in the wake of the vote; - Rationale provided in the proxy statement for the level of implementation; - The subject matter of the proposal; - The level of support for and opposition to the resolution in past meetings; - Actions taken by the board in response to the majority vote and its engagement with shareholders; - The continuation of the underlying issue as a voting item on the ballot (as either shareholder or management proposals); and - Other factors as appropriate.
+Factors that will be considered are: - Disclosed outreach efforts by the board to shareholders in the wake of the vote; - Rationale provided in the proxy statement for the level of implementation; - The subject matter of the proposal; - The level of support for and opposition to the resolution in past meetings; - Actions taken by the board in response to the majority vote and its engagement with shareholders; - The continuation of the underlying issue as a voting item on the ballot (as either shareholder or management proposals); and - Other factors as appropriate. - The board failed to act on takeover offers where the majority of shares are tendered; - At the previous board election, any director received more than 50 percent withhold/against votes of the shares cast and the company has failed to address the issue(s) that caused the high withhold/against vote.

-4 Although all of a CEO's subsidiary boards with publicly-traded common stock will be counted as separate boards, ISS will not recommend a withhold vote for the CEO of a parent company board or any of the controlled (>50 percent ownership) subsidiaries of that parent but may do so at subsidiaries that are less than 50 percent controlled and boards outside the parent/subsidiary relationships.
+&lt;sup>4 Although all of a CEO's subsidiary boards with publicly-traded common stock will be counted as separate boards, ISS will not recommend a withhold vote for the CEO of a parent company board or any of the controlled (>50 percent ownership) subsidiaries of that parent but may do so at subsidiaries that are less than 50 percent controlled and boards outside the parent/subsidiary relationships.

-5 Aggregate diversity statistics provided by the board will only be considered if specific to racial and/or ethnic diversity.
+&lt;sup>5 Aggregate diversity statistics provided by the board will only be considered if specific to racial and/or ethnic diversity.